d-floe/quartzv4/content/keyboard-index.md

 ---
 title: Keyboard Index
-description: "This is a complete list of every keyboard I've owned thus far, featuring a comprehensive timeline of how when, and how long I've owned them."
+description: This is a complete list of every keyboard I've owned thus far, featuring a comprehensive timeline of how when, and how long I've owned them.
 ---

 ```mermaid